-The department also provides an open access bone densitometry service.
+The department also provides a bone densitometry service.

-The rheumatology service at Northallerton includes clinics at the Friarage Hospital and an outpatient clinic at the Friary in Richmond.
+The rheumatology service at Northallerton includes clinics at the Friarage Hospital.

 The department has links with the local primary care musculoskeletal service and the staff work closely with GPs and practice nurses in the area.